KXQZ (AM)

 KXQZ (1340 AM, "Salt & Light") is a radio station licensed to serve the community of Wendell, Idaho.
-The station is owned by Salt & Light Radio, Inc., and airs a Catholic radio format.
+The station is owned by Maria Ortega Heredia, and airs a Catholic radio format.

 The station was assigned the call sign KXSL by the Federal Communications Commission on December 10, 2010.
 The station changed its call sign to KTFI on February 3, 2011, and to KXQZ on January 27, 2015.